chris2k20/imapbackup/docs/gpg-setup.md

 Complete guide for setting up GPG encryption for secure email backups.

+> **💡 New Feature**: For Docker users, check out the [GPG Key Import Guide](gpg-key-import.md) for a simpler way to use GPG encryption without mounting keyrings.
+You can now import public keys from files, URLs, or environment variables using `--gpg-import-key`.

 ## Table of Contents

 - [Why Use GPG Encryption](#why-use-gpg-encryption)